-Using Mazurkiewicz trace theory [8], we then embed the trajectory space into the path space of this Markov chain and use this embedding to induce a probability measure over the trajectory space.
+Using Mazurkiewicz trace theory [7], we then embed the trajectory space into the path space of this Markov chain and use this embedding to induce a probability measure over the trajectory space.
 Consequently, the global behavior of this Markov chain can be verified efficiently using the interleaved semantics.

-We then demonstrate on two fronts that the DMC model possesses a good of modeling power while considerably easing the task of analyzing the global behavior of the network.
-First we formulate a statistical model checking (SMC) procedure for DMCs in which the specifications consist of Boolean combinations of local bounded linear temporal logic (BLTL) [4] formulas.
-We then use the sequential probability ratio test (SPRT) based SMC technique [21,22] to analyze the global behavior of a DMC.

-Our two case studies show that one can easily construct DMC models of a variety of distributed probabilistic systems [7].
+We then demonstrate that the DMC model possesses a good of modeling power while considerably easing the task of analyzing the global behavior of the network.
+We formulate a statistical model checking (SMC) procedure for DMCs in which the specifications consist of Boolean combinations of local bounded linear temporal logic (BLTL) [3] formulas.
+We then use the sequential probability ratio test (SPRT) based SMC technique [19, 20] to analyze the global behavior of a DMC.
+Our two case studies show that one can easily construct DMC models of a variety of distributed probabilistic systems [6].
 Both the systems we study exhibit a considerable degree of concurrency.
-Further, the performance and scalability of our interleaved semantics based verification techniques is significantly better than the SMC procedure of PLASMA [6].
+Further, the performance and scalability of our interleaved semantics based verification techniques is significantly better than the SMC procedure of PLASMA [5].